dashpay/platform/packages/js-dash-sdk/docs/wallet/accounts.md

 ## Getting an account

+Wallet initialized with `mnemonic` holds multiple Accounts according to BIP44.
-A Wallet is actually a holders of multiple Account that hold the keys needed to make a payment.
+Account holding the keys needed to make a payment.

-So the first thing will be on accessing your account :
+Wallet's `getAccount` method used to access account

 ```js
 const client = new Dash.Client({